 He is co-editor, with Stephanie Jensen-Moulton, Neil Lerner, Joseph N. Straus, of The Oxford Handbook on Music and Disability Studies (Oxford University Press), and co-convenor of the colloquy “On the Disability Aesthetics of Music” (Journal of the American Musicological Society).

 He has contributed book and recording reviews to Music and Letters, Notes, Nineteenth-Century Music Review, and the Journal of Music History Pedagogy, and his blog posts have appeared on Musicology Now (American Musicological Society) and The Avid Listener (W. W. Norton).
-He has also presented papers at a number of national and international conferences, including the annual meetings of the American Musicological Society, the Society for Music Theory, the Society for American Music, the Society for Music Analysis, and the Society for Disability Studies.
+He has presented papers at a number of national and international conferences, including the annual meetings of the American Musicological Society, the Society for Music Theory, the Society for American Music, the Society for Music Analysis, and the Society for Disability Studies.
 He served as editor of recording reviews for Nineteenth-Century Music Review (Cambridge University Press) and as chair of the American Musicological Society’s Study Group on Music & Disability.